electron/electron/docs/api/app.md

 * `event` Event
 * `type` String - A string identifying the activity.
 Maps to [`NSUserActivity.activityType`][activity-type].
-* `userInfo` Object - Contains app-specific state stored by the activity.
+* `userInfo` unknown - Contains app-specific state stored by the activity.

 Emitted during [Handoff][handoff] after an activity from this device was successfully resumed on another one.